evolutics/haskell-formatter/README.rst

     # Reference: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.38.8777
     ribbons_per_line: 1

+    # More than this number of empty lines in succession are merged.
+    successive_empty_lines_limit: 1

     # Indentation lengths in characters.
     indentations:
         class:  8    # "class" and "instance" declarations.
         do:     3    # "do" notation.
         case:   4    # Body of "case" expressions.
         let:    4    # Declarations in "let" expressions.
         where:  6    # Declarations in "where" clauses.
         onside: 2    # Continuation lines which would otherwise be offside.

     # Decides which parts of the code to sort.